cbillingham/roo/README.md

 <=                                      <=
 is,   ==                                ===
 isnt, !=                                !==
-not,  !                                 !
+!                                       !
 and,  &&                                &&
 or,   ||                                ||
+true                                    true
+false                                   false
-true, yes, on                           true false, no, off                          false this                                    this
+this                                    this

 a ** b	                                Math.pow(a, b)